lakridserne/Test-bank-app/README.md

 # Assignment-1---Mocking-and-TDD

-We have implemented the feature Movment class
+We have implemented the feature Movment class.